arnabganguly/HDInsightESPLab/HDInsightESPlab.md

  - *Cluster Admin*: Select the Cluster admin user from the users available in Azure.
 For this lab select
  User: *HDInsight Administrator(hdinsightadmin@xxxxxx.onmicrosoft.com)*

- - *Cluster access group*: Choose the Azure active directory group that would have access to the cluster.
-User's assigned to this group will have access to the cluster.
+ - *Cluster access group*: Choose the Azure Active Directory group that would have access to the cluster.
+User's assigned to this group will inherit the role assigned to the group.
 For this lab select
 Group: *HbaseControlledAccess*.
 Please note that this group has the user *hbaserestricted@xxxxxx.onmicrosoft.com*

  - *LDAPS URL* :   Leave it at default